andymass/vim-matchup/README.md

 ### Line-wise operator/text-object combinations

 Normally, the text objects `i%` and `a%` work character-wise.
 However, there are some special cases.
-For certain operators combined with `i%` (by default `di%` and `yi%`), under certain conditions, match-up will operate line-wise instead.
+For certain operators combined with `i%`, under certain conditions, match-up will effectively operate line-wise instead.
 For example, in
 ```vim
 if condition
  █call one()